IkuoShige/Nvidia-sdkmanager-docker-gui/README_EN.md

 This repository provides a Dockerfile and script files to use sdkmanager with a GUI within Docker.

+## Operating Environment
+Below are the operating environment and test results for Nvidia-sdkmanager-docker-gui.
+- hostPC:
+  - Ubuntu 22.04.3 LTS
+- Jetpack Installation
+  - Jetpack 5.1.1
+  - Jetpack 5.0.2
+  - Jetpack 4.6.4
+- Creating the Clone Image

 ## Setting up the Docker Environment

 ### Installing and Setting up Docker